 The Diabetes Specialist Nursing Service provides specialist support to GP practice staff in all aspects of diabetes management including diagnosis, treatment and management of patients.

-This also includes the supervision of “new to practice” nurses and more experienced practice nurses to ensure that competencies are met.
+This also includes the supervision of “new to practice” nurses, along with more experienced practice nurses, to ensure that competencies are met.

 This service is for primary and community care professionals who need support with diabetes advice and or training.